lulav/LRS_Documentation/docs/authentication/account/settings.md

 4. Enter SSH key name.

-5. Paste the SSH key copied to clipbord.
+5. Paste the SSH key copied to clipboard.

 6. Click "Add" button to add the SSH Key to the account.